• Skip to primary navigation

 The American Institute of Certified Public Accountants (AICPA) and the Chartered Institute of Management Accountants collaborated to create the Chartered Global Management Accountant (CGMA) designation (CIMA).

-It is a worldwide recognized accounting certification that was created by two of the oldest accounting organizations in the world.
+It is a worldwide recognized accounting certification created by two of the oldest accounting organizations in the world.
 If you are a current CIMA member, you are immediately eligible for a CGMA, and if you are a current voting AICPA member, you can take a shortcut to the designation.

 As a result, there are a total of 12 exams in the CGMA.